omence/TimePerson/README.md

 The applications takes in a csv file which includes all the people of the year, I created a class based on the properties in the csv file.
 When the user inputs year range, the app will loop through a list I created of instances of the Time Person class, and use LinQ to filter the results to only include time persons within the year range provided by the user.

-The new lest of requested time persons is sent to the results page, where I use a loop to loop through the list and render the results in the form of a tabe.
+The new lest of requested time persons is sent to the results page, where I use a loop to loop through the list and render the results in the form of a table.

 The user can then return to the home page to conduct a new search if they choose to do so.